BA (Hons) Acting

-You will build on your acting technique and skills for performance on stage and on film.
-Classes will enable you to understand acting process, its history and development, and how to use your body and vocal performance to the best of your abilities.
+You will build your acting technique and skills for performance on stage and on film.
+Classes will enable you to understand the acting process, its history and development, and how to use your body and vocal performance to the best of your abilities.
 Our training aims to build your core skills, to prepare you for the physical and emotional demands of the industry and to successfully meet the requirements of the casting process.

 Classes include academic study and practical studio-based learning and you will work from a variety of texts and source materials that cover a range of periods and styles.
-Alongside productions, presentations and readings, you will be given creative space for improvisation and devised pieces, with opportunity to work within ensembles and on solo performance – you’ll also be encouraged to push yourself beyond your perceived boundaries and learn other performance skills such as singing and dance.
+As well as productions, presentations and readings, you will be given creative space for improvisation and devised pieces, with opportunity to work within ensembles and on solo performance – you’ll also be encouraged to push yourself beyond your perceived boundaries and learn other performance skills such as singing and dance.
 While giving you a solid grounding in technique, our wonderful team of acting tutors draw on their personal experiences to guide you through the world of acting for stage and screen, allowing you to discover your own personal process and highlight your strengths.

 This course consists of three years of dedicated acting training, focusing on the transition from technique‑based classes to performance‑based work.
 The third year includes extra personal and professional development sessions.
 Additional specialist workshops led by visiting professionals feature throughout the training.